web-design-and-development-at-tstc/wdd-raspberry-pi/imed-2349/ubuntu-server-macos.md

 - After it has run, type `sudo apt-get dist-upgrade -y` and hit Enter.

 - Next, we are going to set it, so our date and time are synchronized as opposed to having to manually set it in the future.
 To do this, run the command `sudo apt install chrony`.
+When it asks to confirm, type `Y` and hit Enter.

 - After it has installed, run the command `systemctl status chronyd`  You should see output that shows that it is active.